-On no account will we give, sell, trade, rent or otherwise supply personal user information to any other third-party organisation, except where you have consented to this, or where it is reasonable to do so in the provision of services to you, or when it is otherwise authorised by law.
+On no account will we give, sell, trade, rent or otherwise supply personal user information to any other third-party organisation, except where you have consented to this, where it is reasonable to do so in the provision of services to you, or when it is otherwise authorised by law.

 We may be required to provide your personal information where the law requires, for example, in response to a subpoena, warrant, or request from a government law enforcement agency, or as required under legislation and regulations applying to our roads.

 We may disclose your personal information to recipients that are located outside Australia to perform services in connection with our roads.

 We may disclose personal information to overseas contractors and may use off-shore servers for the purposes of data storage.
 We have engaged contractors in the Philippines, and certain other countries, and may disclose certain personal information to those contractors.

 We have an obligation to take reasonable steps to ensure that any overseas recipient does not breach the Australian Privacy Principles in relation to the personal information.

 We implement safeguards and security measures to protect personal information we hold about you from risks such as misuse, interference, unauthorised access, modification, or disclosure.
 We use a number of physical and electronic measures to protect your information as well as training our staff (and contractors) in our internal procedures and systems with respect to the handling of personal information.
 We also take steps to conduct checks on our third-party providers.

 How can you access and correct your information?

 You have a right to access the personal information that we hold about you.
 You may do so for Westlink M7 by emailing us.

 We will not charge you a fee for your access request, but we may recover from you our reasonable costs of supplying you with access to this information.